From Disney pop-ups to mythical beast exhibits, summer camps to candy-inspired afternoon tea, there’s so much fun to be had this summer holiday.

 Perfect for all ages, this is one summer experience you won’t want to miss.

 London may be filled with some golden spots for children, but venture a little further out one day this summer holiday and explore the best of Hampton Court Palace’s Magic Garden.

 After you’ve finished exploring the palace and picnicking in the grounds, let your imaginations come to life at the Hampton Court Palace in their Magic Garden as your children explore and play on the castle inspired play area.
 You’ll come face to face with mythical beasts and battle for victory against the menacing dragon…

 Location: Hampton Court Palace, East Molesey, Surrey, KT8 9AU

 Children’s events organisers, Sharky & George team have announced that their Adventure Club will be returning, helping to keep the kiddies entertained during the school holidays.
-The activity club will be held at Fulham Palace gardens, and in true Sharky & George style, you can expect a whole load of water bombs and exciting activities perfect for children aged 5-10.
+The activity club will be held at The Parsons Green Club, and in true Sharky & George style, you can expect a whole load of fashion shows, chocolate making and whacky science experiments, perfect for children aged 5-11.

 Location: NOTTING HILL / BATTERSEA

 Who doesn’t love a little wizarding magic to whisk you away from reality?
 The Natural History Museum is inviting eager wizards and witches through their doors this summer, thanks to their magical Fantastic Beasts: The Wonder of Nature exhibit.

 Your little ones will be invited to head on a journey where the real and wizarding worlds intertwine.
 Uncover secrets of the science world and celebrate real-world scientists who are helping us to understand more about the world’s strange creatures so that we can help protect them.